FG420/FG420/README.md

 ➡️ I currently studing Web Development Full Stack at [ITS Digital Academy Mario Volpato](https://itsdigitalacademy.com/).

-➡️ My aim is to create something that can improve mine and others lifes.
+➡️ I aim to create something that can improve mine and others lives.

-➡️ My dream is to not be stressed.

 ➡️ I love my dogs and nature.

+➡️ I'm into RPG and strategy games.

 ---